 Make sure to read the insurance guidance to check whether your activity is covered.

-Please note that for any in person activity at the moment you'll need to complete a COVID-19 risk assessment and share it with a relevant regional staff member to ensure your group is covered by our insurance.
+Please note that for any in person activity at the moment you'll need to factor COVID-19 into your regular event risk assessment and share it with a relevant regional staff member to ensure your group is covered by our insurance.
 Find out more about insurance coverage during COVID-19.

 If you need to prove you are covered by our insurance, please present the insurance certificates along with a copy of your Trademark Licence Agreement to the authorities.